Lawrence Cheng: Acting career

-Lawrence Cheng brought his comical slightly nerdish and slightly fantasia film persona into films since the mid-80s.
-He has acted in mainly comedy films over the next ten years and a few drama films.
-He occasionally wore more than one hat like other Hong Kong actors.

-After graduating from the Baptist College in 1978, Cheng immediately joined RTV in which he worked on numerous popular television series.
+After graduating from the Baptist College in 1978, Cheng immediately joined Reddifusion Television's Creative Department where he worked on numerous popular television series.
 He later joined ATV and became a Creative Director.
-His career path changed from a TV personal to a radio producer and DJ in 1984 when he joined RTHK.
-In 1987, he made his return to television industry and joined TVB.
-In TVB, he was a variety show host, and acted in many dramas.
+He switched from a TV personality to a radio producer and DJ in 1984 when he joined RTHK.
+In 1987, he made his return to television when he joined TVB.
+At TVB, he was a variety show host, and acted in many dramas.

-His film career started in 1980, however he was not yet well known til he starred in The Yuppie Fantasia in 1989, which was a box office hit grossing out US$2 million.
+His film career started in 1980, however his breakout role was in The Yuppie Fantasia in 1989, which was a box office hit grossing US $2 million.
 Aside from being an actor, he is also a director, producer and screenwriter.

 Cheng currently hosts variety shows as a freelancer for TVB, ATV, now TV Hong Kong Channel, feature Race Meetings and Events for The Hong Kong Jockey Club and acts in a few dramas.
-He acts as supporting actor in Hong Kong films.
+He also acts as supporting actor in Hong Kong films.

-In January 2011, he suffered a burst lung whilst playing football.
+In January 2011, he suffered from a burst lung whilst playing football.